skylight-hq/skylight.digital/_projects/us_navy_protosketching.md

 {% capture summary %}
   <p>
-    To introduce the Navy Reserve's Ready-2-Serve (R2S) project team to modern development practices and technologies, we implemented a mobile website in a single afternoon that mocked the functionality of what was really needed.
+    To introduce the Navy Reserve’s Ready-2-Serve (R2S) project team to modern development practices and technologies, we implemented a mobile website in a single afternoon that mocked the functionality of what was really needed.
     This enabled critical design and technology decisions to be made rapidly.